react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-lifecycle.md

 See [Navigation events](navigation-events.md) for more details on the available events and the API usage.

-Instead of adding event listeners manually, we can use the [`useFocusEffect`](use-focus-effect.md) hook to perform side effects.
+For performing side effects, we can use the [`useFocusEffect`](use-focus-effect.md) hook instead of subscribing to events.
 It's like React's `useEffect` hook, but it ties into the navigation lifecycle.

 Example: